The public and private faith of Hillary Clinton

 Clinton was annoyed when the sessions -- media sensationalists called them "séances -- were revealed.
 Her friends and former colleagues say the incident was overblown; it was only an "imaginative exercise."

-"No doubt she admired Eleanor Roosevelt's courage and commitments, but to say that Hillary was having séances or communing with her is just crazy," said Melanne Verveer, Clinton's former Chief of Staff as First Lady.
+"No doubt she admired Eleanor Roosevelt's courage and commitments, but to say that Hillary was having séances or communing with her is just crazy," said Melanne Verveer, Clinton's former chief of staff as first lady.

 The media reaction was reminiscent, Verveer said, of the brutal criticism of Clinton's "Politics of Meaning" speech in 1993.
 In the somewhat rambling address, Clinton did what she so rarely does in public: let her guard down and show her true feelings.